Bananiys202024/Notebook/README.md

 <h2>Overwiew</h2>
 <h6>This is simple Android CRUD app.
 This app not for commercial use.
 This app just for me.
 Just diary for me.
 App is server less.
-App not require internet.For a while application tested only for Android 510F<h6>
+App not require internet.For a while application tested only for Android 510F.

+Flutter as client and Java as server side <h6>

 <h2>Screenshots</h2>